 Causes of Generalized Anxiety Disorder

-The causes of Generalized Anxiety Disorder are only partially understood.
+The causes of generalized anxiety are only partially understood.
 They likely involve genetic, psychological and environmental factors.
 Evidence also suggests a genetic predisposition, with some families having a higher incidence of anxiety disorders.
 Some individuals may have experienced traumatic events in childhood or later in life.
 Such traumas can be caused by losses of significant others, or prolonged periods of extreme stress related to social or occupational pressure.
 Life crises can trigger fears that might evolve into a full-blown generalized anxiety.
 Additionally, generalized anxiety can be comorbid with other conditions like depression, panic disorder, phobias or substance abuse.

 Prevalence of GAD